RiccardoImprota/CCA-and-Cognitive-Schemas/README.md

 --------

-In this project I employ a Correlational Class Analysis (CCA) to try to measure "shared understanding" across respondents of different cultures.
+In this project I use a Correlational Class Analysis (CCA) to try to measure "shared understanding" across respondents of different cultures.
 To do so, I use data from the World Values Survey (WVS) and the notion of Culture Zones from "The Inglehart-Welzel World Cultural Map".

 I use CCA on the 6  variables that were used by Inglehart (1997) to create the Cultural Map and that he selected with a PCA.
 I then divided the subjects into 3 different "Cognitive Schema Classes" and used a random forest to find the most predictive variables for the creation of these classes with the CCA.

+For more information, please refer to the paper.